 Work for Clients

-Nick serves as an assistant city attorney in the cities of Agoura Hills, Moorpark, and Rancho Cucamonga.
-He serves as general counsel for the Gateway Water Management Authority and Southeast Water Coalition, two Los Angeles-based joint powers authorities.
+Nick serves as City Attorney for the City of Rancho Cucamonga and as Assistant City Attorney for the cities of Agoura Hills, Laguna Niguel, and Moorpark.
+He serves as General Counsel for the Gateway Water Management Authority and Southeast Water Coalition, two Los Angeles-based joint powers authorities.
 Nick also provides legal counsel to the Contra Costa County Clean Water Program, which administers a county-wide stormwater program on behalf of its member agencies.

 From 2007 through 2010, Nick worked for U.S. Senator Dianne Feinstein as a member of her legislative staff in Washington D.C.